pteaton/stock-proof_flask/README.md

 Patrick Eaton

 # About
-App that allows you to create and test stocks using the piotroski f-score to determine if the stock is worth pursuing, if the stock runs well on the f-score then upload it to the stock show page for other users to see!
+Do you play the stock market?
+Do you want to let people know about your successful stocks or warn others of stocks to avoid?
+Well then stockproof is for you! stockproof allows you to create and test stocks using the piotroski f-score to determine if the stock is worth pursuing, if the stock runs well on the f-score then upload it to the stock show page for other users to see!

-# Audience
-People who play the stock market and are interested in sharing their good stocks with others; they can also test their stocks in the piotroski f-score

 # Technology Used
 Cloudinary